oqolarte/oblong/content/support.md

 - Apple Magsafe 1 L-type power adapter.
 [More info in this log](/old-laptop#apple-power-adapter).
 - LCD or LED computer monitor, used and in good working condition
-- Corded hammer drill, used and in good working condition
 - e-ink reader, used and in good working condition
 - Mechanical keyboard, 75% or 80% (tenkeyless, TKL)
 - Crowbar or wrecking bar